International Legion (Ukraine): Georgia

 On 28 February 50 Georgian volunteers arrived in Ukraine.
 "A group of Georgian volunteers arrived in Ukraine to help the wounded in Ukraine and, if necessary, to take part in hostilities.
 About 50 people managed to enter Ukraine by crossing the Sarpi customs point.
 They left for Ukraine on February 28."- Georgian Radio Free reported.

 Due to Georgia already having had military conflicts with Russia in the 1992 Abkhazian War and 2008 War, many Georgians sympathized with Ukrainians and therefore went to help.
 Georgians and Ukrainians have a history of sending volunteers to each other's countries during times of conflict or helping each other in political and humanitarian matters during the aforementioned wars.
 Georgians have supported Ukraine since the start of the Russo-Ukrainian conflicts.

-Ukraine has already established a battalion of Georgian fighters called the Georgian Legion since the War in Donbass, but new volunteers would be stationed in the newly formed International Legion of Territorial Defence of Ukraine.
+Ukraine has already established a battalion of Georgian fighters called the Georgian Legion since the War in Donbas, but new volunteers would be stationed in the newly formed International Legion of Territorial Defence of Ukraine.

 On 1 March, a new batch of volunteers was to fly to Ukraine but the Georgian government canceled their flight.
 In response, Ukrainian President Volodymyr Zelensky denounced the Georgian government's "immoral position" and has recalled Ukraine's ambassador to Georgia.

 Former Georgian Defense Minister, Irakli Okruashvili with some volunteers also traveled to Ukraine and joined the call to arms to defend Ukraine against Russia.
 His squad then joined the International Legion.